behzadk/WCM_plasmid_loss/README.md

 Each parameter definition take two values for uniform sampling, `[lower_bound, upper_bound]` . <br /> Make `lower_bound == upper_bound`
 if the parameter is fixed

-The prefix defined by in each config file is used to define the membership of paramters and species.
+The prefix set in each config file is used to define the membership of paramters and species.

 ### Bioreactor
 `bioreactor_config.yaml` defines the bioreactor environment.
 For batch cultures efflux and influx are zerro,<br />